How to A/B Test App Store Screenshots With AI-Generated Variants

 A 3-variant workflow that takes one afternoon

-Here's the actual flow we recommend to teams using the SnapMonk AI engine:
+Here's the actual flow I'd recommend if you're using the SnapMonk AI engine.

-Step 2 — Generate the control.
+Generate the control next.
 Re-prompt your current set with your current positioning.
-This is the baseline — it should match what's live today.
+This is the baseline, so it should match what's live today.

-Step 4 — Sanity-check the variants visually.
+Sanity-check the variants visually.
 Do they look meaningfully different?
-If a user can't tell them apart at a glance, the experiment will just produce noise.
+If a user can't tell them apart at a glance, the experiment just produces noise.

-Step 5 — Upload as PPO/Experiments treatments.
-Apple PPO accepts up to 3 treatments per test; Google Play Experiments same.
+Upload them as PPO or Experiments treatments.
+Apple PPO accepts up to 3 treatments per test, and Google Play Experiments does the same.

-Step 6 — Let it run.
-Apple recommends letting PPO accumulate meaningful sample size.
+Then let it run.
+Apple recommends letting PPO accumulate a meaningful sample size.
 Google Play surfaces a confidence indicator.
 Don't stop the moment you see green.

 That's a full experimental cycle in under an hour of human time, not a week.